Internationalized courses or i-courses provide students with opportunities to build intercultural competencies and skills.

 Each “internationalized” i-course focuses on intercultural awareness, communication and collaboration with opportunities for GGC students to achieve broader global awareness and perspectives in multiple academic disciplines.

-- Verified i-courses are designated in GGC's course schedule in Banner with the abbreviated international attribute “INTL.” i-courses also appear on transcripts with the attribute “INTL.”
+- Verified i-courses are designated in GGC's course schedule with the abbreviated international attribute “INTL.” i-courses also appear on transcripts with the attribute “INTL.”

 - i-courses have at least 30% international or global content.
 Many courses have international content, but not enough to be designated as an i-course.